How to Transfer Your PPF Account?

 Step 5: Notification of Transfer

-The new branch, upon receiving these documents, will notify you of their receipt.
+The new branch, upon receiving these documents, will notify you of its receipt.
 This communication is a critical step as it confirms that your documents have been successfully transferred and received by the new branch.

 Step 6: Completion of Formalities at the New Branch